Huotes/CommitMaker/README.md

 Maslow's theory of higher needs does not apply to Chuck Norris.
 He only has two needs: killing people and finding people to kill.

 There is no theory of evolution, just a list of creatures Chuck Norris allows to live.

+How many roundhouse kicks does it take to get to the center of a tootsie pop?
+Just one.
+From Chuck Norris.